codeturner/dotfiles/README.md

 * General > New Finder show > Home
 * Sidebar > check Home -- uncheck Shared
 * Advanced > Show extensions

+Then, drop other important folder to the Favorites part of the sidebar, such as `src` and `Screenshots`.

 ## Cleanup Dock Bar